Reproduction in dragonflies and damselflies

 Egg laying – Ovipositing

-There are two distinct methods used by dragonflies and damselflies while ovipositing, each species relies on one method.
+There are three distinct methods used by dragonflies and damselflies while ovipositing, each species relies on one method.

 Exophytic ovipositors